 A tripod is essential for multiple exposures or if you want to try and keep the ISO noise as low as possible.

 Recommendation: Fujifilm GFX, Leica S3 or Hasselblad X1D.
 These medium format cameras combine a large sensor with a compact lightweight body.
-While these are ideal but most cameras will be just fine.
+They give stunning dynamic range and accurate colours.
+While these might be ideal, most cameras will be just fine.

 Location car photography (strobe light)